Published by Christina Riley. Last Updated on October 11, 2023.

 - How to Reach Wayah Bald Tower (by Hiking)

-- Nearby Places (Wilson Lick Ranger Station, Franklin, and More!)
+- Nearby Things to Do (Wilson Lick Ranger Station, Franklin, and More!)

 You can skip ahead to any of those sections or keep reading about some interesting Wayah Bald Tower facts!

-Wayah Bald (“Wayah is Cherokee for “wolf) is a mountain in the Nantahala National Forest near Franklin.
+- Wayah Bald (“Wayah is Cherokee for “wolf) is a mountain in the Nantahala National Forest near Franklin North Carolina.

-You’ll notice that a lot of the trees surrounding Wayah Bald are bare.
+- You’ll notice that a lot of the trees surrounding Wayah Bald North Carolina are bare.
 This is because of a wildfire in 2016 that burned the roof of the Lookout Tower.

 During the years that it was an active lookout tower, Wayah Bald had an interior stairway, drop-down beds, and living spaces for the watchmen.